 Although removing shingles is labor-intensive, it’s doable if you have the appropriate tools, knowledge, planning, and assistance.
 You don’t need to hire a roofing contractor if you’re confident in your abilities.

-Here is a step-by-step guide on removing roof shingles in 11 easy-to-follow steps with some safety tips included.
+Here is a step-by-step guide on removing roof shingles to prepare for installing a new roof in 11 easy-to-follow steps with some safety tips included.
 Read on for our detailed explanation to learn how to remove existing shingles like a pro.

 Select a Start Date